Bhadra (2005 film): Plot

 Surendra explains how he and his wife are master's degree holder from BITS Pilani.
 Unfortunately, due to the nature of the villages, the rivalry is deadly and fatal.
 He ultimately says that even though the villages are violent, he will remain a noble person with high ideals.
 After a few days though, in the most ungrateful manner and a show cowardice, the rival gang fights with fierce brutality, and the rival gang leader Veerayya finishes Raja's entire family except Anu.
 Bhadra promises to Surendra that he will take up the responsibility of Anu.
 In the process, Bhadra also becomes Veerayya's rival as he kills his younger brother Tulasi to protect Anu.
 When Veerayya finds out that Tulasi was killed by Bhadra, he decides to kill him instead of Anu.

 Present: Surendra's men trace Anu and bring her to Bhadra's home.
 Feeling that she is not safe here anymore, Bhadra plans to send her to London, but Anu is not happy with his decision as she loves him.
 On the day of the flight, Anu meets Bhadra and Raja's friend at the airport.
 The girl tells Anu about Bhadra's devotion for her.
 She also knows that they chose Bhadra as Anu's bridegroom before her family was killed.
 Anu realizes she cannot leave Bhadra and leaves the airport.
 She manages to find Bhadra, who is fighting Veerayya and his men.
 After Bhadra defeats Veerayya, he and Anu happily reunite and leave, while Veerayya is killed by Surendra's henchman.

 Production

 Boyapati Srinivas, cousin of Posani Krishna Murali and erstwhile assistant director of Muthyala Subbaiyah directed this film.
 The script was narrated to Dil Raju who immediately okayed the script and started production of the film.
 Firstly script went to Allu Arjun but due to some reasons didn't go then Jr. NTR and Prabhas were also considered for the lead roles.
 Finally, Ravi Teja got selected as the male lead.
 The film was made in a moderate budget of 5 to 6 crores.

 Soundtrack

 Music was scored by Devi Sri Prasad and released by Aditya Music.
-The song "Sa Sye Sye" was reused as "Saa Boo Three" in the film's Tamil remake Saravana.